PseudoMon/miniblaseball/README.md

 # MiniBlaseball Website
 Hullo, this repository is for the code that runs the #MiniBlaseball website.
-I wrote this readme to my future self so I don't get lost if I want to get back to this, and well, I guess anyone who want to help fix bugs, or is learning frontend development!
+I wrote this readme to my future self so I don't get lost if I want to get back to this, and well, I guess also for anyone who want to help fix bugs or is learning web development!

 This website is built with Riot and Rollup.
 It's designed to only run only in the frontend from a single file and a single address.
 I use some Python scripting to grab and collate metadata for each players, which is exported into a JSON and then loaded into the app.

+Metadata is taken from the images' filename and in a file written using the [Eno notation language](https://eno-lang.org/).

 Note that this repository does not contain the images!
 The website will look broken and you won't be able to run the Python scripts without them.